 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

-- Pinch of salt for blanching daikon leaves
+- pinch Kosher salt (for blanching daikon leaves)

 - ½ cup water